FIFSW Frequently asked questions

 If can secure a practicum placement in own community can I stay in my community in the winter?

 This is reasonable and we are completely flexible with regards to this request.
-If courses would also be offered remotely, there would be no need for you to be in Toronto.
-An unknown at this point is when the university will approve in-person practicums.
+If classes are offered remotely, there is no need for you to be in Toronto.

 Can practicum time be used for volunteering if this is approved by our field instructor?
 For example, mental health helplines, such as Kids Helpline, have seen a significant increase in calls.
 Do we have the option of supporting organizations like these for the remainder of our practicum hours and could the University help match us with a placement like this?